akshay-panwar/dv/index.md

 ![Image](https://miro.medium.com/max/1400/1*8cgeZcxDxueAZPAYE8fuIw.png)

         With no mitigations we see nearly 500,000 deaths relatively quickly

 ![Image](https://miro.medium.com/max/1400/1*QRGFaF1fMj14BMkT2FsZrQ.png)

-    With mitigations which let up between 6 months and a year we still see nearly 500K deaths, just later
+    With mitigations ranging between 6 months and a year we still see nearly 500K deaths, just later

 ## For two months of containment to be better than two weeks of containment, the situation on the ground has to change